awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_viewing.md

 + Total storage bytes
 + Total object count
 + Average object size
 +  Accounts – This value is **1** unless you are using AWS Organizations, and your S3 Storage Lens has trusted access with a valid service\-linked role\.
-For more information, see [Using service\-linked roles for S3 Storage Lens](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-service-linked-roles.html)\.
+For more information, see [Using service\-linked roles for Amazon S3 Storage Lens](using-service-linked-roles.md)\.
 + Buckets
 +  Requests – If you chose to use **Advanced metrics and recommendations** for this dashboard\.